 The Μonastery of Saint George Peristereotas (Gr: H Ιερά Μονή του Αγίου Γεωργίου Περιστερεώτα, Tr: Kuştul Monastery) was built in 752 AD near the village Şimşirli in the Matsuka (Tr: Maçka) region of Pontus on the site of a rocky ledge.
 Today the monastery is abandoned and only the base of the structure survives.

 The name of the monastery was derived from the monk Peristereotis (peristeri meaning pigeon in Greek).
-Legend has it that a flock of pigeons descended from the forests of Surmena and guided 3 monks who were carrying the icon of Saint George to the place where the monastery was built.
+Legend has it that a flock of pigeons descended from the forests of Surmena (Tr: Sürmene) and guided 3 monks who were carrying the icon of Saint George to the place where the monastery was built.

 In 1462 the monastery was partly destroyed when robbers and looters stole many of it's heirlooms.
 Many of it's possessions were also lost in the fires of 1483.
-In 1501 the monastery was placed under the patriarch's jurisdiction up until the beginning of 20th century.
+In 1501 the monastery was placed under the patriarch's jurisdiction up until the beginning of the 20th century.
 The monastery was again depopulated in 1922 following the Exchange of Populations between Greece and Turkey.

 Source: The Encyclopaedia of Pontian Hellenism